abhisek247767/AI-ML-DL-Hacktoberfest2024-WB/README.md

 * Deadline is 31st October for Hacktoberfest but my repository always open for all.
 * I will personally check each code and Try to write your own words 🙂

 # Hurrah !!
-You have done yur first contribution ✔️
+You have done your first contribution ✔️